-At the 2022 annual meeting of shareholders, shareholders will act upon the matters outlined in the notice, including the following:
+At the 2020 annual meeting of shareholders, shareholders will act upon the matters outlined in the notice, including the following:

-- To elect two (2) Class III directors to serve on the Company's board of directors until the Company's 2025 annual meeting of shareholders or until their respective successor or successors are duly elected and qualified or until their earlier death, resignation or removal; - 2.
-To ratify the appointment of BKD, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2022; and

-3. To transact such other business as may properly come before the annual meeting or any adjournment(s) or postponement(s) thereof.
+- 1. To elect two (2) Class I directors to serve on the Company's board of directors until the Company's 2023 annual meeting of shareholders or until their respective successor or successors are duly elected and qualified or until their resignation or removal; - 2.
+To ratify the appointment of Weaver and Tidwell, L.L.P. as the independent registered public accounting firm of the Company for the year ending December 31, 2020; and - 3.
+To transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.